 Creating partitions has a good impact on your computer.
 First of all, it allows you to install your OS on a different partition than the one used for storage, thus ensuring that your OS files are safe and cannot be affected by something that you install.
 Also, this will ensure that the OS part of the hard drive will not be subjected to more write/read operations than it has to.
 This will ensure a longer lifespan of the hard drive.

 We previously featured some great tips for optimizing hard drives, and we strongly suggest that you implement them.
 They can have a massive impact on your drive’s speed and lifespan.
 Also, these can apply for both SSDs and HDDs.
 Take note of these optimization tricks and your drives will be healthy and have a long life.

 10. Use dedicated tools

 We will come back with a list of the best tools and utilities that you can use to scan and fix your hard drives, but these should not be overlooked.
-As you will see, they will allow you to closely monitor your drives and they will warn you when something is wrong and it needs fixing.
+As you will see, they will allow you to monitor your drive closely, and they will warn you when something is wrong, and it needs fixing.
 Some tools can also repair hard drives that have bad sectors or other issues.

 If you implement some of the tips that we’ve featured here, you will definitely be able to keep your hard drive healthy, thus allowing it to operate for a longer time, and it will also give it a boost in performance.
 Please take note of these tips, and if you are aware of some other methods, please let us know by leaving a comment.